Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XEfmnSn63hE.md

 ### Transcript

-> hey jace how does it feel to be truncated for the first time today well you know i learned a lesson and that is to appreciate what you have all right because once it's gone that's when you realize um you know so appreciate it before it's gone
+> hey jace how does it feel to be truncated for the first time today well you know i learned a lesson and that is to appreciate what you have all right because once it's gone that's when you realize, you know so appreciate it before it's gone